ArGilfea/TRU-IMP/ReadMe.md

 ## Bayesian Curves Used:
 * Average: This will use the TACs from the segmentations directly.
 * Errors: This will use the errorbars extracted from the segmentations.

+When using the curve with errors, the user can select a minimal value for errorbars.
+The Thresh Perc option will take all errorbars that are smaller than that percentage of the maximum value of the curve and will bring them to the selected percentage of the maximal value, as given by Thresh Value.

 ## Noise Type
 It is possible to add noise to the whole image.